- Parks & Leisure Services

 Bent Oaks Rookery Park - 1902 E. Maple St.

 Magnolia Park - 906 N. Live Oak St.

 Wetland Pond/Demo Garden - HWY 35 N (Across from Walmart)

 Water Street Hike & Bike Trail - Water Street

 Memorial Park is the center of the park system that includes both activity centers and natural habitat conservation.
 Consisting of more than 100 acres, the Park includes 1.65 miles of Hike and Bike trails and a 3/4 mile Nature trail with interpretive signs, and rest benches.
-Soccer fields, basketball courts, baseball/softball fields, off leash Dog Park, playscapes and fitness stations, birding sites and picnic facilities to serve a wide variety of interests throughout the year.
+Soccer fields, basketball courts, baseball/softball fields, off leash Dog Park, Skate Park, playscapes and fitness stations, birding sites and picnic facilities to serve a wide variety of interests throughout the year.
 View a map of park (PDF).